mpv-easy/mpv-easy/mpv-crop/readme.md

 output-directory=""
 crop-image-format="webp"
 # extra ffmpeg args appended to the end of the ffmpeg command,
-# can override the default codec settings, disabled by default
+# can override the default codec settings.
-# example: lossless high quality
+# crop video defaults to lossless high quality (libx264 -crf 0 -preset veryslow)
+# example: faster, near-lossless
-# extra-args="-c:v libx264 -crf 0 -preset veryslow"
+# extra-args="-crf 18 -preset slow"
 ```

 > Note: `extra-args` are appended to the end of the ffmpeg command, so the last codec/encoder option wins.
+Only the video/image output is affected.

 ### mpv-easy json config